Asda plans to centralise its baking, seeks new roles for 1,200 staff

+United KingdomAsda plans to centralise its baking, seeks new roles for 1,200 staff

-LONDON (Reuters) - Britain’s third-largest supermarket group Asda said on Wednesday it plans to centralise its bakery operations which currently employ around 1,200 people, mirroring a similar move by rival Tesco last year.
+Britain's third-largest supermarket group Asda said on Wednesday it plans to centralise its bakery operations which currently employ around 1,200 people, mirroring a similar move by rival Tesco (TSCO.L) last year.

 Asda said it planned to find new job roles for as many as possible of the workers affected by the change and that redundancies would be the last option.